 Edit in GitHubLog an issue

-This document describes how to fetch, display and track code-based experiences using the Adobe Journey Optimizer extension.
+This document describes how to fetch, display and track code-based experiences and content cards using the Adobe Journey Optimizer extension.

 Pre-requisites